News and Events

 August-September: Landscape Drama

-October-November: Exhibition: Photographic work for Mill Centre Open Studio Tour
+October-November: New Series on Exhibition for Mill Centre Open Studio Tour

 End of November-December: Holiday Selections